reddyraja86/MicroServices/README.md

 For high availability we have can use optimistic locking but the draw back is only one user data will be updated in DB and remaining users data cannot be saved.

 ### Optimstic Locking :
  In optimisitc locking we will allow multiple users to update and before updating the record in DB we will check whether the user record   version and database version are same or not.
  For this we will maintain unique value like version or timestamp.This value will be compared before updating the record.
-This is useful when we have limited number of users so that their data wont be lost. for Ex: updating the wiki page only few users will update and when saved who ever first saved that data will be updated in DB.
+ This is useful when we have limited number of users so that their data wont be lost.

+ for Ex: updating the wiki page only few users will update and when saved who ever first saved that data will be updated in DB.

 ### Pessimistic Locking :

  We will maintain locking on a record so that other users cannot update the same record.
 This will maintain consistency but reduces   availability.

 ### Distributed Transactions :

  In case of distributed transactions how to improve the availability and consistency

  1) Master slave concept :
    we can have multiple databases aligned one for write and remaining for the read operation.
    This will improve the availability but we will miss the consistency.
  2) Sharding :
    Here we will create multiple db instances and each instance will have specific rule and data which follow this rules will be saved in    specific instance. for Ex: user names starting A- L  will be saved in instance-1 and L-z in instance-2.
    Here there might be more using starting with A-L this will improves traffic at instance-1.

   ### CAP Theorem : (Consistency availability Partition)
    As per the CAP theorem we can have only two combinations in any distributed database system.

    We need a high available and distributed transaction supported system.

-### CQRS:
+## CQRS:

  In case of CQRS we will have Read and write databases are separated.

 Why :
 	we can maintain indexes for the read database this will improve the read performance as the data will be arranged in balanced  binary tree.Not required indexes in write database will will improve the performance of save operation.
 There is possibility that consistency will be lost.

 ### Maintain the transaction across different DBs(Micro services or distributed systems) can be done in different ways :
-1) two phase commit
+1) Two phase commit
 2) Event sourcing

-* two phase commit  :
+* Two phase commit  :
   In two phase commit we will have coordinator who will coordinate the transactions we have prepare phase( prepate the data and gets the confirmations) and commit phase( commit the data and get the confirmations).